-DELIVERY MODEL
+DELIVERY MODEL Current Situation

 In Nanaimo today, delivery of the Animal Control Service is contracted-out to a private, for-profit company (Nanaimo Animal Control Ltd.).
-As noted in Chapter 2, NAC's contract with the City expires on August 31, 2020; there is no provision to extend this end date.
-In anticipation of this date, the City will need to determine whether to retain the contract delivery model, or bring the service in-house and deliver it using City staff.
+As noted in Chapter 2, NAC's contract with the City expires on August 31, 2020; there is no provision for extension.
+In anticipation of this end date, the City needs to determine whether to retain the contract delivery model, or bring the service in-house and deliver it using City staff.